pmfarley/SNO-AzureStackHCI/README.md

 <p align="center"><img width="800" alt="image" src="step_10f.png"></p>

 If you have problems accessing the OpenShift Web Console, the installation summary screen also provides some troubleshooting tips to check your DNS server or local configuration to resolve its hostname.
 You can add/confirm the API and Ingress VIP addresses to your DNS server, or you can update your local `/etc/hosts` or `/etc/resolv.conf` files.
-To access these troubleshooting tips, click on **_Not able to access the Web Console?_**
+Click on **_Not able to access the Web Console?_**, to access these troubleshooting tips.
 <br></br>

 ## **CONCLUSION**